-- > Student evaluations section self populates. - New course evaluation system as of Fall 2019 - The summary table also self populates.
-Place this before the individual course evaluations. - Organize by course in chronological order. - In one table, create separate lists for your UG and GRAD courses. - Departmental and college means are calculated separately for UG and GRAD courses. - Both the BLUE system report and OPT separate these.
+- Student evaluations section self populates. - New course evaluation system as of Fall 2019 - The summary table also self populates.
+Place this before the individual course evaluations. - Organize by course in chronological order. - May need to hunt for pre-Fall 2019 "Course Overall" numbers (Enterprise Analytics/GatorRater). - In one table, create separate lists for your UG and GRAD courses. - Departmental and college means are calculated separately for UG and GRAD courses. - Both the BLUE system report and OPT separate these.